DanielOliver/BardView5/README.md

 ## Roadmap

 1. [X] Start with basic user management
-2. [ ] Become a compendium of worlds and monsters.
+2. [ ] Become a compendium of settings and monsters.
 3. [ ] Become a campaign/session/encounter tracker for the game master.
 4. [ ] Create a display window for tv so that DM can share information with players.
 5. [ ] Explore player data management.